 Perhaps the structure of the Medicare program itself is to blame.
 Some policy analysts blame the complicated and loophole filed Medicare Part D prescription drug benefit portion of the Medicare program for creating “low hanging fruit” for fraudsters and scam artists.

-In any event, if you or someone you care about has been arrested on similar Medicare or Medi-Cal fraud charges, the team at the Kraut Law Group can help.
+In any event, if you or someone you care about has been arrested on similar Medicare or Medi-Cal fraud charges, the team at the Kraut Criminal & DUI Lawyers can help.
 Michael Kraut is an experienced former prosecutor who has a Harvard Law School education and close connections with local prosecutors.
 He has the wherewithal, resources, and sophisticated understanding of the prosecutorial system to get you positive results.